Pitmov/jtranslate/README.md

         });
 ```

-You can find example in github pages.
+You can find example in github pages http://pitmov.github.io/jtranslate/